-If you pay a Part D late enrollment penalty, there are 2 ways you can pay the penalty.
+There are 2 ways you can pay the plan premium.
 Upon enrollment you will have the option of selecting how you would like to be billed for your premium.
 On the enrollment application you will check off either "Get a Bill" or " Automatic Deduction from your monthly Social Security or Railroad Retirement Board benefit check".
 If you would like to make a change to your selection, you can call Member Services for help (Phone numbers for Member Services are printed on the back cover of this booklet.)

 If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.